Chicago and North Western 1385: Chicago and North Western steam program

 Following the success of the Prosperity Special, and at the request of C&NW Iowa Division manager George Maybee, No. 1385 pulled some public excursions out of Boone and over the Kate Shelley High Bridge, during the annual Pufferbilly Days event in September; it was coupled to two C&NW F7s and three bilevel passenger cars on loan from Metra.
 Following the Pufferbilly Days event, Wolfe and other C&NW management approved to launch a full-blown steam program, with Burkhardt providing financial support for it.
-On December 17, the C&NW signed an agreement with the MCRM to lease No. 1385 for the next four years.
+On December 17, the C&NW signed an agreement with the MCRY to lease No. 1385 for the next four years.

 After traveling from Boone to Chicago for display at Madison Street Station, No. 1385 was returned to Green Bay to undergo an FRA-mandated overhaul.
 Kawalek's volunteer crews removed the tubes and piping from the boiler, but due to a lack of available replacement tubes, No. 1385 was shipped on December 13, to the Milwaukee Boiler Manufacturing Company.
 In Milwaukee, crews replaced part of the rear tube sheet and placed a patch on the boiler.
 In early May 1983, the R-1 was returned to Green Bay for reassembly, and on May 30, No. 1385 traveled to Butler Yard.
 In Butler, Chamber of Commerce President Jerry Hilton arranged for the locomotive to pull Butler 400 excursion trips for the Butler Railroad Days event, and No. 1385 carried over 4,500 passengers during the occasion.

 In the ensuing years, the C&NW would help groups raise funds by making No. 1385-led trips available for them to sponsor.
 No. 1385 would travel across other portions of the railroad's network, traveling as far west as Council Bluffs, Iowa, as far south as Des Moines, and as far north as Duluth, Minnesota and Escanaba.
 The locomotive also ran along routes in Iowa the C&NW had acquired from other companies, such as the Chicago Great Western (CGW), the Minneapolis and St. Louis (M&StL), and the Rock Island (RI).
 With C&NW trackage rights, the locomotive traveled on the Milwaukee Road to Winona, and the Burlington Northern (BN) to Superior.